w3f/polkadot-wiki/docs/learn/how-to/nomination-pool-opengov-changes.md

 3\.
 After the unbonding period ends (7 days on Kusama, 28 days on Polkadot), withdraw the unbonded funds.

 4\.
-Manually run the migration on your account by issuing the extrinsic 'nominationPools.migrateDelegation(memberAccount)' from the [extrinsic tab in Polkadot-JS UI](https://polkadot.js.org/apps/#/extrinsics).
+Manually run the migration on your account by issuing the extrinsic 'nominationPools.migrateDelegation(memberAccount)' from the [extrinsic tab in Polkadot Developer Interface](https://polkadot.js.org/apps/#/extrinsics).

 ![](../../assets/how-to/65028203384.png)